-Our readings from Luke for the 1st Sunday of Advent offer a good example of Luke shaping apocalyptic material to his own purposes.
-He presents the last days as others do: “signs in the sun, the moon, and the stars and on earth; nations will be in dismay.”
-But Jesus says in Luke’s Gospel that we can stand strong and fearless on that day, if we live each day well in the meantime.
+Our readings from Luke for the 1st Sunday of Advent (Year C) offer a good example of Luke shaping apocalyptic material to his own purposes.
+He presents the last days as others do: “signs in the sun, the moon, and the stars and on earth; nations will be in dismay,” but in Luke’s Gospel Jesus says we can stand strong and fearless on that day, if we live each day well in the meantime.

 Carry the cross with me each day, Jesus says, and don’t worry or be anxious.
 Be vigilant and prayerful each day, the Lord will return on the clouds of heaven.
 No, we don’t know the day or the hour, but we’ll we ready for the last day if we prepare each day for our redemption.